natebellanger10/ClimbingProject/README.md

 1. Create Resource Group
 2. Load data from static CSV files into Azure Data Lake Gen2
 3. Create Azure SQL Database
-4. Use Azure Data Factory to move CSV data into a Azure SQL Database
+4. Use Azure Data Factory to move data
 5. Use Power BI to analyse data in Azure SQL Database